moetsi/Sensor-Stream-Pipe/README.md

 * Support for Azure Kinect DK \(live and recorded video streaming\) and image datasets \(e.g. [BundleFusion](https://graphics.stanford.edu/projects/bundlefusion/), [MS RGB-D 7 scenes](https://www.microsoft.com/en-us/research/project/rgb-d-dataset-7-scenes/) and [VSFS](http://graphics.stanford.edu/projects/vsfs/)\) and .mkv \(matroska\) files
 * Hardware-accelerated encoding \(e.g. Nvidia codec\), providing you with the lowest possible latency and bandwidth without compromising on quality
 * Interoperability with Libav and FFmpeg creates a hyperflexible framework for all the use cases you brilliant developers can come up with!
-* Access to the calibration data for each of the sensors on the Kinect, enabling you to build a point cloud from the color and depth images, perform body tracking, bundle fusion, etc.
+* Access to the calibration data for each of the sensors on the Kinect, enabling you to build a point cloud from the color and depth images, perform body tracking, etc.

 ### But why though...?